-We provide our training and education solutions to customers across a broad range of entities within the healthcare industry, including healthcare organizations (including government entities) and pharmaceutical and medical device companies.
-We derived approximately 15% of net revenue from HCA, Inc. during both 2004 and 2003.
-During both 2004 and 2003, no other customers represented more than 10% of our net revenue.
+We provide our training, information and education solutions to customers across a broad range of entities within the healthcare industry, including healthcare organizations (including government entities) and pharmaceutical and medical device companies.
+We derived approximately 14% and 15% of net revenue from HCA, Inc. during 2005 and 2004, respectively.
+During both 2005 and 2004, no other customers represented more than 10% of our net revenue.
 The following is a partial list of customers that have purchased or contracted for products and services from HealthStream.